Freaky/Compactor/README.md

 Compresstimation uses a simple linear sampling algorithm, passing blocks through LZ4 level 1 as a compressibility check and averaging across the entire file.
 The code is [available on Github][compresstimator].

 The incompressible-files database is simply an append-only list of SipHash128 path hashes.
 It should be safe to share between multiple instances if you want to compress different drives at the same time.
-It lives in your `%APPDIR%` Roaming folder under `Freaky\Compactor`.
+It lives in `%APPDATA%\Local\Freaky\Compactor`.

 ## Author